Bumped Back: 1976 Porsche 912E – Sold?

 The air-cooled Porsche market, particularly among 911 variants, has been strong since 2014.
 Following a brief dip at the start of it, prices during the Pandemic approached almost irrational levels.
 Where it’s most noticeable is among the one-year-only, VW Type 3 powered, 1976 Porsche 912E examples.
 Long considered the abandoned stepchild of the air-cooled 911 crowd, prices for these entry-level Porsches now regularly trade in the thirties and forties.
 That’s big money for what is a very slow Porsche.

-Our latest example is this driver quality, black over butterscotch, 1976 Porsche 912e currently listed here on Craigslist in Groveland, Florida (Orlando).
+Our latest example is this driver quality, black over butterscotch, 1976 Porsche 912e, once listed in November 2022 on Craigslist in Groveland, Florida (Orlando).
 The very good photos provided by the seller clearly show the slight engine cover damage and worn interior, making this otherwise very solid 912 a driver-quality example.
 The seller reports their numbers-matching 912E spent most of its life in Arizona, and the undercarriage pictures confirm how rust-free this Porsche remains.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask is somewhat optimistically priced between this guide’s #2 Very Good” estimate of $31,000 and its #1 “Excellent” appraisal of $48,000.